awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 # AD Connector Prerequisites<a name="prereq_connector"></a>

-To connect to your on\-premises directory with AD Connector, you need the following:
+To connect to your existing directory with AD Connector, you need the following:

 **VPC**
 Set up a VPC with the following:
 + At least two subnets\.
 Each of the subnets must be in a different Availability Zone\.
-+ The VPC must be connected to your on\-premises network through a virtual private network \(VPN\) connection or AWS Direct Connect\.
++ The VPC must be connected to your existing network through a virtual private network \(VPN\) connection or AWS Direct Connect\.
 + The VPC must have default hardware tenancy\.
 For more information, see the following topics in the *Amazon VPC User Guide*:
 + [What is Amazon VPC?](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html)